tonyfrommaine/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is mean total number of steps taken per day?
+Overview of steps in this phase:
 1. Aggregate the steps by date
 2. Create a histogram based on this aggregated data
 3. Calculate the median and mean